Search Results for

 The easiest way to start using OpenCV.NET in your projects is to install the NuGet package from one of the following sources:

-. - Powershell: From the NuGet Package Manager Console, type
+• Powershell: From the NuGet Package Manager Console, type Install-Package OpenCV.Net.

 Important